odmi-n/tweet-only-app/README.md

 ### 1. Install Dependencies

-Dependencies are already installed.
-If you need to update them, run the following commands:
+You need to install dependencies first as node_modules are not included in the repository:

 #### Backend (Server)
 ```bash